Nursing Home Negligence Lawyers in Kansas City

 Nursing Home Negligence, Neglect, & Abuse

 Open sores.
 Unexplained bruises or fractures.
 Loss of weight or appetite.
 Sudden sadness, silence, or personality change.
 There may be valid explanations for these symptoms relating to age or disease, or these may be signs of poor care or abuse.
-At Dempsey & Kingsland, we investigate all types of nursing home negligence resulting in physical injury, death, or other compensable harm.
+At Dempsey & Kingsland, we investigate all types of nursing home negligence resulting in physical injury, wrongful death, or other compensable harm.

 We can help you if your loved one was affected by:

 - Undiagnosed medical conditions